FAQsfrequently asked questions

 “A Therapy Dog is a dog trained to provide affection and comfort to people in hospitals, retirement homes, nursing homes, schools, people with learning difficulties, and in stressful situations, such as disaster areas.” – Wikipedia Though it is not a requirement, customarily these dogs are well trained enough to pass a Canine Good Citizen test.

 An Emotional Support Dog provides therapeutic benefit to an elderly individual or individual with a disability.
 Their primary purpose is to provide affection, companionship, and provide motivation.
 The hallmarks of an Emotional Support Dog are trustworthiness and a friendly disposition.
 They should be well trained, although they need not be trained to perform tasks.
-There is no category for Emotional Support Dogs in the ADA, however these dogs are covered under the Fair Housing Amendment Act or FHA and Amended Air Carrier Access Act or ACAA.
+There is no category for Emotional Support Dogs in the ADA, however, these dogs are covered under the Fair Housing Amendment Act or FHA and Amended Air Carrier Access Act or ACAA.
 Though it is not a requirement, customarily these dogs are well trained enough to pass a Canine Good Citizen test.

 A Psychiatric Service Dog (PSD), also known as a Mental Health Service Dog, is a category of service dog that is individually trained to provide an individual assistance with a mental impairment that rises to the level of a disability.
 This is a form of service dog and is therefore guaranteed the privileges enjoyed by other service dogs, like the more well-known guide dogs.
-These privileges include accompanying their handler almost everywhere, including restaurants, airplanes and schools.
+These privileges include accompanying their handler almost everywhere, including restaurants, airplanes, and schools.
 There are no formal, government sanctioned certification process for service dogs, though they are required to be trained to perform a minimum of three tasks for their handlers that directly assist with their disability.
-It is extremely important that psychiatric service dogs/mental health dogs be trained well enough to not be burdonsome or disruptive to other members of the public or the fascilities they are allowed to enter, as such behavior can create a backlash that poses a risk to all disabled individuals loosing the priveledges currently afforded to all service dogs.
+It is extremely important that psychiatric service dogs/mental health dogs be trained well enough to not be burdensome or disruptive to other members of the public or the facilities they are allowed to enter, as such behavior can create a backlash that poses a risk to all disabled individuals losing the priveledges currently afforded to all service dogs.
 Psychiatric service dogs/mental health dogs have only gained widespread support and use fairly recently, yet much of the population is still unaware of their effectiveness and use.
 Individuals who do not train their PSDs well enough to ensure they are not disruptive or burdonsome to the general public make it much harder for psychiatric service dogs/mental health dogs to gain the widespread acceptance they deserve.
 Such acceptance is critically important to eliminating the social stigmas and negative responses that individuals with disabilities accompanied by service dogs to often are forced to deal with.

 What are some tasks that service dogs can be trained to perform?